abdel/imdb-sentiment-analysis/README.md

 ## Requirements
 - Python 3+
 - Tensorflow, Keras, scikit-learn
-- numpy, pandas, matplotlib, wordcloud
+- numpy, pandas, matplotlib, wordclouddd

 ## Deployment
 The web application is deployed automatically to Heroku using Travis and Docker.